 I am a professional counselor working in Castle Rock and Centennial helping clients who have experienced Childhood Trauma and Neglect

 Childhood Trauma Causes a lot of Adult Stress

-- Maybe have friends, but if you don’t in an abusive home no one notices, so you are okay.
+Maybe have friends, but if you don’t in an abusive home no one notices, so you are okay.
 Furthermore, friends can be a cause of more pain.
-Maybe your strategy has been to not stand out too much.
+Sometimes a strategy is been to not stand out too much.
 Another common idea for a long time was to dress Goth of trench coat so you scare people away.

 However, when that child becomes an adult, there are more tasks, especially if they have the fortune of marrying.

 Some Adult Task that Steal from Time to Deal with Your Trauma